Skip to main content

 Souss-Massa (Agadir & Taroudant)

-Berber heartland where Amazigh (Berber) culinary traditions thrive.
-Argan oil production defines the region - UNESCO Biosphere Reserve protects argan forests where women's cooperatives harvest, crack, and press argan nuts into culinary oil.
+Berber country, where Amazigh cooking traditions run deep.
+Argan oil sets the region apart: a UNESCO Biosphere Reserve protects the argan forests, and women's cooperatives harvest, crack, and press the nuts into cooking oil.

 Cultural Significance: